Mueller says he did not exonerate Trump, U.S. policy precluded charges

 Republican Representative Steve Chabot said Wednesday’s hearing was the “last, best hope” by Democrats “to build up some sort of groundswell across America to impeach President Trump.
 That’s what this is really all about today.”
 Chabot also told Mueller some people thought his report was “a pretty one-sided attack on the president.”

-Republican Representative James Sensenbrenner noted that Mueller’s report never referred to actions by Trump as potentially impeachable conduct.

-Before the hearing, Trump complained on Twitter that Mueller had not investigated various of the president’s foes including 2016 Democratic presidential candidate Hillary Clinton and, referring to the former special counsel, “HIMSELF.”
-During the hearing, Trump posted a tweet that quoted a Fox News anchor as calling the hearing a “disaster” for Democrats and Mueller’s reputation.

 Mueller’s investigation led to criminal charges against 34 people and three Russian entities.
-People who were convicted at trial or pleaded guilty included Trump’s former campaign chairman and other aides.
+People who were convicted at trial or pleaded guilty included Trump’s former campaign chairman, deputy chairman and other aides.

 With a no-nonsense reputation, Mueller is a Marine Corps combat veteran from the Vietnam War who later served as a federal prosecutor and became the architect of the modern FBI after the Sept.
 11, 2001, attacks on the United States.
 Mueller served as FBI director from 2001 to 2013 under presidents in both parties.